syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

 ## Customizing theme color from theme studio

 The Essential JS 2 themes are developed under the SCSS environment.
 Each theme has a unique common variable list.
-When you change the common variable color code value, it will reflect in all the Syncfusion ASP.NET MVC controls.
-All the Syncfusion ASP.NET MVC control styles are derived from these [theme-based common variables](#common-variables).This common variable list is handled inside the theme studio application for customizing theme-based colors.
+When you change the common variable color code value, it will reflect in all the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls.
+All the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC control styles are derived from these [theme-based common variables](#common-variables).This common variable list is handled inside the theme studio application for customizing theme-based colors.

-**Step 1:** Open the [Syncfusion Theme Studio](https://ej2.syncfusion.com/themestudio/) application.
+**Step 1:** Open the [Syncfusion<sup style="font-size:70%">&reg;</sup> Theme Studio](https://ej2.syncfusion.com/themestudio/) application.

 **Step 2:** The theme studio application page can be divided into two sections: the controls preview section on the left, and the theme customization section on the right.